Something’s Fishy in Essex

 What we found was a smallish room with a 25 foot by 6 foot train table, with about 4 trains traveling oval tracks and no topography at all.
 Note to Model Holiday Train designers: We fans need a mountain and a tunnel at the least!
 Before I studied the tracks, I wandered around the room; there was scant historical information but rather just a bunch of old prints and pictures for sale.
 (This is not indicative of the museum as a whole, which is quite enjoyable.)

-I admit, I was (ignorantly, it turns out) disappointed in the trains so I found myself glossing over the whole set-up.
+I admit, I was (ignorantly, it turns out) disappointed in the trains at first so I found myself glossing over the whole set-up.
 Fortunately, Hoang was paying better attention and began noticing some of the finer details.
 Being a New Britain girl, she couldn’t contain her glee at seeing a little piece of her childhood:

 After wiping the nostalgic tear from her cheek, she made her way to the other end of the table where she found a few tiny scenes hidden in the cityscape that more than justified the whole experience.